-I am in love with my MYX Plus!
 There are a lot of things I like about the MYX Plus system, but one of my favorite components is the swivel 22-inch interactive touchscreen.
 This system was designed so you could transfer seamlessly from the bike to the floor, and the swivel screen enables you to do exactly that.
-You can swivel the screen 360-degrees and angle it up and down vertically for convenient adjustments when you're riding out of the saddle, or you're sweating it out on the floor.
+You can swivel the screen 360-degrees and angle it up and down vertically for convenient adjustments while riding out of the saddle, or sweating it out on the floor.

 The bike itself is a commercial-grade cycle by Star Trac.
-It offers four-way adjustments, meaning you can adjust the height of the saddle and handlebars and move the saddle and the handlebars forward and backward for an extremely personalized fit.
-It comes with two convenient water bottle holders located on the handlebars and versatile pedals that offer shoe cages on one side and toe clips on the other.
+It offers four-way adjustments.
+You can adjust the height of the saddle and handlebars and move the saddle and the handlebars forward and backward for a personalized fit.
+It comes with two convenient water bottle holders located on the handlebars, and versatile pedals that offer shoe cages on one side and toe clips on the other.
 I'm an indoor cycling instructor and a strong advocate of clipping in.
 It's the best way to get the most out of every rotation.
 The MYX Plus toe clips are SPD compatible.

 The MYX bike's footprint is compact and doesn't take up a lot of space.
 It measures 54-inches long by 21-inches wide by 47-inches tall.
 MYX recommends setting up a space that measures four feet by six feet, so you have ample space to ride and move.
 The MYX bike comes in two colors: natural white or deep charcoal, so you can pick the color that suits your space best.
 I went with white, and I love it!
 The bike looks absolutely stunning in my bedroom.
 I was really concerned about putting a workout system in my room because I was afraid of throwing off the feng shui, but I'm happy to report that it suits the space and looks great.